 9) Burning Candles: This hazard doesn’t need a lot of explanation.
 We all just need to remember to take extra care that candles are safely out of the way of rambunctious pets and children.

 11) Marijuana: Like alcohol, marijuana may be enjoyable for humans but can be toxic to your pet.
-Animals exposed to marijuana demonstrate neurological signs including depression or alternating depression and excitement, lack of coordination, hallucinations with barking or agitation, seizures or coma and death.
+Animals exposed to marijuana demonstrate neurological signs including depression or alternating depression and excitement, lack of coordination, hallucinations with barking or agitation, seizures or coma, and death.
 About a third of exposed animals will demonstrate gastrointestinal signs such as vomiting, diarrhea, dry mouth, or drooling.
-Their body temperature may be too high or too low, respiration and heart rate may increase or conversely, heart rate become too slow pupils can become dilated, and some animals may leak urine.
+Their body temperature may be too high or too low, respiration and heart rate may increase or conversely, heart rate becomes too slow pupils can become dilated, and some animals may leak urine.
 These clinical signs can develop within minutes up to 3 hours after exposure.
 The drug may be eliminated quickly (over several hours), but can be absorbed into fat making signs last for up to 3-4 days.

-12) Christmas Globes: That pretty Christmas globe can become a life threatening hazard if it breaks.
+12) Christmas Globes: That pretty Christmas globe can become a life-threatening hazard if it breaks.
 Ethylene Glycol is used in many globes to suspend the pretty snowflakes we love to watch fall.
-If ingested by your pet it can cause life threatening kidney damage.
+If ingested by your pet it can cause life-threatening kidney damage.
 Call your veterinarian immediately if you think your pet has been exposed.
 Antidotes are available and work well if administered in time.